IRLab-UDC/grpo-dsm5/README.md

-# Zero-Shot Clinical Reasoning in Mental Health with GRPO
+# Improving Clinical Reliability of LLM Reasoning for Depression Assessment via Group Relative Policy Optimization

-This repository contains the code for the paper "Zero-Shot Clinical Reasoning in Mental Health with Group Relative Policy Optimization" by Bao et al. (2025).
+This repository contains the code for the paper "Improving Clinical Reliability of LLM Reasoning for Depression Assessment via Group Relative Policy Optimization".

 ## Overview